schulzetenberg/scattered-polaroids/README.md

 Scattered Polaroids Example
 =========

-The Scattered Polaroids Gallery plugin as well as a complete demo can be found here: https://github.com/codrops/ScatteredPolaroidsGallery
+The original Scattered Polaroids Gallery code as well as a complete demo can be found here: https://github.com/codrops/ScatteredPolaroidsGallery